AVR-biosecurity-bioinformatics/freyr/README.md

-# Freyr: a metabarcoding analysis pipeline for agricultural biosecurity
+# Freyr: a metabarcoding analysis pipeline for agricultural biosecurity and biosurveillance

 <center><img src="./assets/images/freyr.png" alt="The god Freyr, riding his boar, Gullinbursti: Murray, Alexander (1874).
 Manual of Mythology : Greek and Roman, Norse, and Old German, Hindoo and Egyptian Mythology.
 London, Asher and Co. https://commons.wikimedia.org/wiki/File:Freyr_riding_Gullinbursti.jpg" width="400"/></center>

-`freyr` is a Nextflow-based metabarcoding analysis pipeline.
-It is the successor of the R-based [`pipeRline`](https://github.com/alexpiper/piperline), and is also partially inspired by [`nfcore/ampliseq`](https://github.com/nf-core/ampliseq).
+`freyr` is a Nextflow-based metabarcoding analysis pipeline, primarily designed for use in biosecurity and biosurveillance in agriculture.
+It is the successor to [`pipeRline`](https://github.com/alexpiper/piperline) and is also inspired by [`nfcore/ampliseq`](https://github.com/nf-core/ampliseq). `freyr` intends to be highly reproducible, scalable, user-friendly and interpetable, as well as flexible across a wide variety of metabarcoding experiments.

+This pipeline is being developed by a team at [Agriculture Victoria Research](https://agriculture.vic.gov.au/), as a part of the [National Grain Diagnostic & Surveillance Initiative (NGDSI)](https://grdc.com.au/grdc-investments/investments/investment?code=DEE2305-004RTX).

+### Usage

-This pipeline is currently **experimental** and is being actively developed!
+>This pipeline is currently **experimental** and is being actively developed!
 If you need a stable metabarcoding pipeline, we currently recommend [`pipeRline`](https://github.com/alexpiper/piperline).

-### Usage
+Typical pipeline command:

+    NXF_VER=23.04.5 \
+        nextflow run AVR-biosecurity-bioinformatics/freyr \
+        --samplesheet samplesheet.csv \
+        --loci_params loci_params.csv \
+        -profile test

 **2024-02-27:** The `R:4.2.0` environment (and `blast+`) is now available in a (linux/amd64) Docker image available at [Docker Hub](https://hub.docker.com/repository/docker/jackscanlan/piperline/general).
 Scripts are provided to run the pipeline on the BASC HPC, which uses [SLURM](https://slurm.schedmd.com/) and [Shifter](https://github.com/NERSC/shifter), in the `running_scripts` directory.

-**2024-06-12:** To run the pipeline completely using containers (which is recommended), install [`nextflow`](https://www.nextflow.io/docs/latest/install.html) (not the `all` distribution, in order to allow third-party plugins), [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [`shifter`](https://shifter.readthedocs.io/en/latest/install_guides.html).
+**2024-06-12:** To run the pipeline completely using containers (which is recommended), install [`nextflow`](https://www.nextflow.io/docs/latest/install.html) (not the `all` distribution, in order to allow third-party plugins) and [`shifter`](https://shifter.readthedocs.io/en/latest/install_guides.html).
 Use the following commands to run a test dataset:

-    # make sure git, nextflow and shifter are all available in your path
+    ## make sure java, nextflow and shifter are all available in your path

-    # clone this GitHub project to a new directory
-    git clone https://github.com/jackscanlan/piperline.git test_data && \
-        cd test_data

     # run the pipeline using nextflow v23.04.5
     NXF_VER=23.04.5 \
-        nextflow run . \
+        nextflow run AVR-biosecurity-bioinformatics/freyr \
         --samplesheet test_data/dual/samplesheet_read_dir.csv \
         -profile shifter

-The pipeline may also work with `-profile` set to `apptainer`, `conda`, `docker`, `podman` or `singularity`--when using the respective container platform--but they have not been tested with the current code.
+The pipeline may also work with `-profile` set to `apptainer`, `conda`, `docker`, `podman` or `singularity`--when using the respective container platform--but these have currently not been tested internally.

 #### Important notes: